Vardot/vardot_support/README.md

 ## Settings

+This module is designed to make settings.php as automatic as possible.

 The [settings.vardot.php](./settings/settings.vardot.php) file is designed to be included by your project's settings.php.

 The [settings.default.php](./settings/settings.default.php) file is designed to be copied into new projects settings.php files.